-The next Annual General Meeting of the Company will be held at 2.00 pm on Wednesday, 10 May 2017 at a new venue, The Clubhouse, 8 St James's Square, London SW1Y 4JU.
+The next Annual General Meeting of the Company will be held at 2:00 p.m. on Wednesday, 9 May 2018 at The Clubhouse, 8 St James's Square, London SW1Y 4JU.
 Both the Board and the Investment Adviser look forward to welcoming shareholders to the meeting which will include a presentation from the Investment Adviser on the investment portfolio.
 Shareholders are encouraged to attend and to ask questions of the Board and the Investment Adviser.
-The Notice of the meeting is included on pages 61 - 63 and an explanation of the resolutions to be proposed can be found in the Directors' Report on pages 23 and 24 of this Annual Report.
+The Notice of the meeting is included on pages 66 to 68 and an explanation of the resolutions to be proposed can be found in the Directors' Report on pages 25 and 26 of this Annual Report.